-The BRRD established a framework for the recovery and resolution of credit institutions and investment firms.
-The BRRD was implemented in Portugal through Law No. 23-A/2015, of 26 March (which amended the Banking Law).
+The BRRD was implemented in Portugal through Law No. 23-A/2015, of 26 March 2015, as amended (which amended the Banking Law).

 In the event of a bank's critical financial condition ("fail or likely to fail"), the Banking Union's framework was designed to minimise the impact of any particular bank's financial difficulties on the financial system and on taxpayers.
 Under the envisaged SRM, shareholders of the institution would be the first to bear losses, before that institution's lenders in accordance with the applicable creditor hierarchy set out under applicable legislation.
-To that end, resolution authorities were given the power to allocate losses to shareholders and creditors (including the Holders) (the "bail in" tool, as per Article 43 of the BRRD), in line with the valuation of the failing business and according to the sequence provided in Article 48 of the BRRD.
+To that end, resolution authorities were given the power to allocate losses to shareholders and creditors (including holders of any Covered Bonds) (the "bail in" tool, as per Article 43 of the BRRD), in line with the valuation of the failing business and according to the sequence provided in Article 48 of the BRRD.
 Shareholders and creditors must therefore absorb losses for at least 8% of their total liabilities, including own funds, before any use of the resolution fund.